Bachelor of Arts in Social Work (BASW): Career Growth

 Challenges

-Social work can be a challenging profession, and social workers may face a variety of challenges in their work.
+Social work can be a challenging profession, and social workers may face various challenges in their work.
 Some of the common challenges include:

 • Emotional strain: Social workers often work with individuals and families who are experiencing difficult and traumatic situations, such as poverty, abuse, and mental illness.
 This can take a toll on the social worker's emotional well-being.